+Once you become pregnant, there are a number of concerns you may have.
+A big concern is whether the pregnancy will make your MS worse.
 Being pregnant doesn’t usually make MS any worse over time.
 Many women notice that MS symptoms actually improve during pregnancy.
 Unfortunately, symptoms often return within a few months after giving birth.

-If MS affects your ability to walk, you may notice that walking becomes even more difficult during pregnancy.
+- If MS affects your ability to walk, you may notice that walking becomes even more difficult during pregnancy.
 This is because the weight you gain during pregnancy can shift your balance.
 You might need to be extra careful to avoid falls.
 You may need crutches or other walking assistance devices, or you may need to use a wheelchair.

-If you are planning to get pregnant, talk to your doctor beforehand.
-Certain medicines used to treat MS symptoms are not safe for your baby to be taking during pregnancy.
-These include a group of medicines called “disease-modifying drugs” and another group called “chemotherapeutic drugs,” such as azathioprine or methotrexate.
-Your doctor may suggest that you stop taking these medicines sometime before trying to get pregnant.
-Some other medicines that are considered safe during pregnancy can be helpful in treating MS symptoms.
+- Taking your MS medication.
+If you are planning to get pregnant, talk to your doctor.
+Certain medicines used to treat MS symptoms are not safe for your baby during pregnancy.
+These include a group of medicines called “disease-modifying drugs.”
+There is another group called “chemotherapeutic drugs,” such as azathioprine or methotrexate.
+Your doctor may suggest that you stop taking these medicines before trying to get pregnant.
+Some other medicines considered safe during pregnancy can be helpful in treating MS symptoms.
 Your doctor may recommend that you change medicines while you are trying to get pregnant and during your pregnancy.

 Some women who have MS have damage to the spinal cord that interferes with their ability to tell when labor starts.
-This is rare, but may be a concern for some women.
+This is rare but may be a concern for some women.
 If you have reduced feeling in your pelvic area or abdomen, talk to your doctor.
-He or she can talk to you about other clues that can help you tell you are starting labor.
+They can talk to you about other clues that can help you tell you are starting labor.